 All Nations Park was constructed when I was at Northcote High School and part of the push for Darebin Council to build a skate park there.
 My boyfriend and I were both skaters and we met at that skatepark.
 I worked at Kmart in Northcote Plaza (behind All Nations Park) for a few years after High School.

-I was working the cash registers the night Tyler Cassidy was shot dead by police in the All Nations Skate Park.
+I was working the cash registers the night Tyler Cassidy was shot dead by police in All Nations Skate Park.
 I saw him walk into the store, and saw him walk out with the two kitchen knifes.
 Shortly after there was a lock down at the store.
-Once we were allowed to leave through the back, I asked a police officer what was happening, he said "Well, it's just about as bad as it get over there" in a solemn voice.
+Once we were allowed to leave through the back, I asked a police officer what was happening, he said "Well, it's just about as bad as it gets over there" in a solemn voice.

 It was only later I found out Tyler lived less that 100m from me, basically at the end of my street.
 It still think about his death every time I drive past the plaza and the skate park.

 Fitzroy Bowl is about a lot of things, the loss of friendship, the feeling of powerlessness and distress you feel when you're unable to help or have any control over a situation.
-The way we as adults distance ourselves from situations which are uncomfortable.
+The way we as adults distance ourselves from situations that are uncomfortable.
 How disadvantage, poverty and family violence are intertwined and have huge implications on lives of children in those situations.
 It impacts on their health (mental and physical), their education, their working lives and their lives as parents.
 As a teacher I feel so sad and angry when I hear discourse in the media about educational outcomes for children being about 'hard work'.